blakeanneberg/hugo_blakeanneberg.com/content/posts/network+_back_into_focus.md

 After becoming more demoralized, I started reach out to coworkers who I looked up to and ask them what they were learning.
 I discovered certifications like A+, and I soon realized I could also move into other certs like Network+.

+Ironically, it was asking another coworker, a database admin, about what editor he used, when I first learned about VIM.
+I owe him alot for telling me about VIM.

 I felt more at home with certifications, rather than the nebulous goal of a skill like "JavaScript."

 So I printed up materials from the A+ cert to learn.
 It soon became apparent that I was printing up a entire forest and that my actual knowledge was very small.